Metastability for Glauber dynamics on the complete graph with coupling disorder: Introduction and main results

 Interacting particle systems evolving according to a Metropolis dynamics associated with an energy functional called the Hamiltonian, may be trapped for a long time near a state that is a local minimum of the free energy, but not a global minimum.
 The deepest local minima are called \emph{metastable states}, the global minimum is called the \emph{stable state}.
 The transition from a metastable state to the stable state marks the relaxation of the system to equilibrium.
 To describe this relaxation, one needs to identify the set of critical configurations the system must attain in order to achieve this transition and to compute the crossover time.
 These critical configurations correspond to saddle points in the free energy landscape.

 Metastability for interacting particle systems on \emph{lattices} has been studied intensively in the past.
 For a summary, we refer the reader to the monographs by Olivieri and Vares~\cite{OV05}, and Bovier and den Hollander~\cite{BdH15}.
-Successful attempts towards understanding metastable behaviour in random environments were made for the random field Curie-Weiss model, first by Bovier and Gayrard~\cite{BG93} and later by Bianchi, Bovier and Ioffe~\cite{BBI09, BBI12}.
+Successful attempts towards understanding metastable behaviour in random environments were made for the random field Curie-Weiss model, by Mathieu and Picco~\cite{MP98}, Bovier, Eckhoff, Gayrard and Klein~\cite{BEGK1} and Bianchi, Bovier and Ioffe~\cite{BBI09,BBI12}.
 Recently, there has been interest in metastability for interacting particle systems on \emph{random graphs}.
 This is challenging, because the crossover times typically depend on the realisation of the graph.
 In den Hollander and Jovanovksi \cite{dHO20} and Bovier, Marello and Pulvirenti \cite{BMP21}, Glauber dynamics on dense \emph{Erd\H{o}s-R\'enyi} random graphs was analysed.
 Earlier work on metastability for Glauber dynamics on sparse random graphs can be found in Dommers~\cite{D17} (random regular graph) and Dommers, den Hollander, Jovanovski and Nardi~\cite{DdHJN17} (configuration model).
-The present paper is a first step towards the study of metastability for Glauber dynamics on \emph{Chung-Lu} random graphs.
+The present paper is a first step towards the study of metastability for Glauber dynamics on \emph{Chung-Lu}-like random graphs.

+To the best of our knowledge, Tindemans and Capel~\cite{TC74} and Dommers, Giardin\`a, Giberti, van der Hofstad and Prioriello~\cite{DGGHP16} are the only references where the model with the interaction Hamiltonian in \eqref{eq:Hn} below has been studied in detail.
+Both focus on equilibrium properties only.